binux/pyspider/docs/Deployment-demo.pyspider.org.md

 #### fetcher

-fetcher is implemented with aync IO, it supportes 100 concurrent connections.
-If the upstream queue are not choked, one fetcher should be enough.
+fetcher is implemented with async IO, it supportes 100 concurrent connections.
+If the upstream queue is not choked, one fetcher should be enough.

 #### processor

-processor is CPU bound component, recommended number of instance is number of CPU cores + 1~2 or CPU cores * 10%~15% when you have more then 20 cores.
+processor is a CPU bound component, recommended number of instances is number of CPU cores + 1~2 or CPU cores * 10%~15% when you have more then 20 cores.

 #### result-worker

-If you didn't override result-worker, it only write results into database, and should be very fast.
+If you didn't override result-worker, it only writes results into database, and should be very fast.